Jxnahs/Discord-Creator/README.md

 # Discord Creator
-Welcome to the Discord-Creator Github page.
-Discord Creator is a Python program, That creates accounts, generates nitro codes and has a token checker.
+Welcome to the Discord-Creator.
+Discord Creator is a Python program, that creates accounts, generates nitro codes and has a token checker.